-The wind pulled us all to the tulips where I began a sidearm roll cast, running my crank along side.
+The wind pulled us all to the tulips where I began a sidearm roll cast, running my crank alongside.
 Anyone hungry here?
 No Action.

 I slowed my roll and alternated from a straight retrieve to pause and tried finding rocks and stumps to deflect off.
-A few small snags followed, nothing major, all indicated by the thick, green mass impaled on the back treble upon each retrieve.
+A few small snags followed nothing major, all indicated by the thick, green mass impaled on the back treble upon each retrieve.

 Ordinarily, I would fan-cast about the area, but had an effectual intuition pulling me toward the shallows.
 Once there, I could see where the reservoir ended, flat, glistening mud.
-Throngs of exposed clam shells, everywhere.
+Throngs of exposed clam shells were everywhere.
 Egrets fished close by.
 Other large birds, herron and geese, all waded, some stood, shinning in the strains of broken sunlight.

 Pre-Spawn Can Be Intimate

-Noticing the depth at which the birds stood, I began to feel bottom, as my fins dragged along, creating clouds of mushrooming silt and mud.
-I thought this wasn’t bad, as pre-spawn can go down in water as shallow as this.
+Noticing the depth at which the birds stood, I began to feel the bottom, as my fins dragged along, creating clouds of mushrooming silt and mud.
+I thought this wasn’t bad, as pre-spawn can go down in the water as shallow as this.

 I don’t use electronics.
-Therefore, I turned and positioned myself toward open water, as I knew my lure would pass a solid 5-6 ft drop off.
+Therefore, I turned and positioned myself toward open water, as I knew my lure would pass a solid 5-6 ft drop-off.

-By positioning here, and still standing, I could also cast laterally with a side-arm-roll and run my lure on an angle and work across the drop off line.
+By positioning here, and still standing, I could also cast laterally with a side-arm-roll and run my lure on an angle, and work across the drop-off line.

 Bass On The Crank